observablehq/inputs/README.md

 viewof sportAthletes = Select(d3.group(athletes, d => d.sport))
 ```

-Keys may be sorted and uniqued via the *sort* and *unique* options, respectively, and formatted via an optional *format* function.
+Keys may be sorted and uniqued via the *sort* and *unique* options, respectively.
+Elements in *data* are formatted via an optional *format* function which has the same defaults as *keyof*.
 While the *label* option may be either a string or an HTML element, the *format* function must return a string (unlike a Radio).

 The available *options* are: